Bettina Trabert

-Bettina Trabert (born 4 March 1969) is a Canadian-German chess player who holds the FIDE title of Woman Grandmaster (WGM, 2000).
+Bettina Trabert (born 4 March 1969) is a German chess player who holds the FIDE title of Woman Grandmaster (WGM, 2000).

 Biography

 Trabert started playing chess at the age of eight.
 In 1983, at the age of fourteen, she won second place in the German Junior Chess Championship in the U20 girls' group.

 In 1987, in Erlangen, Trabert won Women's World Chess Championship Zonal Tournament.
 In 1987, she participated in the Women's World Chess Championship Interzonal Tournament in Tuzla and shared 13th-14th place with Rohini Khadilkar.

 Trabert played for Germany in the Women's Chess Olympiads: